-COVID-19 Testing Kiosk
+COVID-19 Testing Site

 In addition, the state is continuing to support mobile test sites and pop-up community testing events communities across the state.
 There are more than 50 free community testing sites across the state, as well as dozens of locations offered by private providers.
 The state will continue to work with local partners to meet community testing needs in a manner that best serves their residents.